id101010/ansible-archlinux/README.md

 * [INSTALL\_LEGACY.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL_LEGACY.md) to setup an encrypted base system using LVM and legacy boot mode.

 The Ansible playbook does not depend on any specific installation method.
+However the Legacy install is slightly easier and more beginner friendly.

 ## Needed Software to run Ansible